In this article, I’m going to walk you through how to build a startup brand from scratch by actually building one myself.

 7. Design Your Logo

-We realize this is where it gets kind of tricky if you don’t happen to be a graphic design wiz.
+This part of branding a startup is where it gets kind of tricky if you don’t happen to be a graphic design wiz.
 More than likely you’ll have to outsource to a designer or design team, but at least now you have a solid brand direction to hand off.

 You can find quality designers on popular freelance platforms like Upwork, but it’s really important that you provide them with everything you’ve worked on up until this point.
 You don’t want to miscommunicate.